elsamoheg/Lists/freeCodeCamp.md

 ### freeCodeCamp Links

+1. Linux is the most widely-used operating system in the world.
+It powers most web servers.
+And since Android was built on top of Linux, it runs on most mobile devices.
+If you're interested in a career in software development or cyber security, you will want to learn Linux and its command line tools.
+This course will teach you the basics of Linux servers, networking, and security.
+(5 hour YouTube course): https://www.freecodecamp.org/news/linux-essentials-for-hackers/

+2. Gatsby is an open source front-end development framework.
+It helps you build fast, reliable static websites using React and other JavaScript tools.
+These sites generally do not require a traditional back end.
+Instead they use APIs and CDNs to deliver content to browsers or mobile apps.
+This in-depth course will show you how to use the latest version of Gatsby to leverage its power.
+(9 hour YouTube course): https://www.freecodecamp.org/news/learn-gatsby-version-3/

+3. You may have heard the term "asynchronous programming" before.
+But what does it mean?
+This tutorial will show you how to write both synchronous and asynchronous JavaScript code, and explain when each of these approaches can be useful.
+Along the way, you'll learn the key programming concepts like Call Stacks, Promises, and Event Loops.
+(20 minute read): https://www.freecodecamp.org/news/synchronous-vs-asynchronous-in-javascript/

+4. If you use the VS Code editor, you should try freeCodeCamp's new "Command Line Chic" dark mode template.
+It will make you feel like an elite developer in no time.
+We designed it from the ground up to look cool and also be easy on your eyes during those late night / early morning coding sessions.
+(1 minute read): https://www.freecodecamp.org/news/vs-code-dark-mode-theme/

+5. If you're actively contributing to open source, you may have heard of the GitHub Star program.
+If you can manage to get nominated, GitHub Star status can be a good way to draw attention to your open source activity and raise your profile within the developer community.
+This discussion features tips from 5 people who have recently earned GitHub Star status.
+(30 minute watch): https://www.freecodecamp.org/news/github-stars-answer-the-communitys-most-asked-questions/

 1. Blockchain isn't just for investing – you can use these distributed database tools to automate tasks as well.
 That's where Smart Contracts come in.
 This Python course will show you how to use Solidity to code your own Smart Contracts right onto the Ethereum blockchain.
 (16 hour YouTube course): https://www.freecodecamp.org/news/learn-solidity-blockchain-and-smart-contracts-in-a-free/

 2. Vue.js is a popular alternative to React and other front end development JavaScript frameworks.
 In this course, Gwen will teach you how to use Vue.js to build web apps.
 And you'll learn about Components, Directives, Lifecycle Hooks, and use them to build your own grocery shopping website project.
 (4 hour YouTube course): https://www.freecodecamp.org/news/vue-3-full-course/